ddev/ddev.com/src/content/blog/ddev-local-phpstorm-and-xdebug-debugging.md

 ---
-title: "Watch: DDEV-Local, PhpStorm, and Xdebug Debugging"
+title: "Watch: DDEV, PhpStorm, and Xdebug Debugging"
 pubDate: 2020-08-27
 author: Randy Fay
 summary: Video walkthrough of debugging with PhpStorm and Xdebug.